 Thrillers are the first part of the traditional planter plant formula.
 Those are usually the taller plants.
 Think of the tall spikey plant you often see in the middle or towards the back of the planter.
 Sometimes a plant is a thriller because it is the center of attention due to its color, or something unusual.
 In the center of the coleus plants (with its colorful leaves)is the taller thriller plant.
 This planter, based on what is in it, is placed in a shaded area.

-(If you are looking for shade garden ideas for your yard, check out this post - 31 shade garden plants/ideas.)
+Just an FYI, this window box is in a shady area and contains shade plants.
+(If you want shade garden ideas for your yard, check out this post - 31 shade garden plants/ideas.)

 Fillers

-The filler normally does its job of filling the planter with flowers.
+The filler normally fills the planter with flowers.
 I often use geraniums, marigolds, or mounding varieties of petunias and alyssum.
-The picture below is a good example of the red geraniums being used as fillers.
+The picture below is a good example of red geraniums used as fillers.

 Spillers

-It's the spillers I love.
-The plants drape over and down the planter.
+It's the spillers I personally love.
+The plants that drape over and down the planter.
 I have often used sweet potato plants (love the colorful foliage), and Wave petunias (specifically wave), and I also like and look for alyssum that spills over the planter.
-Read the tags in the plants to see if the plants grow in a more mounded compact form (fillers) or if they drape and spill over the side of the container.
-Below, the sweet potato vine is on the center-right of this planter.
+Read the tags in the plants you are looking at to see if they grow in a more mounded compact form (fillers) or if they drape and spill over the side of the container.
+Below, the sweet potato vine is in the center-right of this planter.
 The pretty lime green color makes the flower colors pop!

 A Succulent Garden in a Birdbath

 The container itself can sometimes be the fun part!
 This is one of my container gardens.
-It's actually a succulent garden in a vintage-looking birdbath.
-Take a look at my DIY for my Succulent Bird Bath.
-I do share exactly how I put this together.
+It's a succulent garden in a vintage-looking birdbath.
+Take a look at my DIY for My Succulent Birdbath.
+I share exactly how I put this birdbath together as a planter.

 Here is a pretty close-up of this succulent garden in the morning sun.